realm/realm-inventory/README.md

 ### Tracking Additions and Subtractions From Inventory

-One of thei8 interesting aspects of a mobil application is the fact it -- to be truly useful -- needs to work both online _and_ offline.
-Ouyr inventory application as an additional constraint - it needs to suport changing quantities inside the applicaiton in a consistent and mathematically correct way.
+One of the interesting aspects of a mobile application is the fact it -- to be truly useful -- needs to work both online _and_ offline.
+Our inventory application as an additional constraint: it needs to suport changing quantities inside the application in a consistent and mathematically correct way regardless of how many users are acceessing or updating the items.

 While this may seem self-evident, supporting artithmetical atomicity is tricky.
 Realm suports 2 different ways of ensuring that transacitons (additions or subtractions) from inventories: Lists and Counters.

 #### Method 1: Lists

-TBD: show how adding up the  numbers from a list will yield a consitent result w/out atomic counters
+TBD: show how adding up the transactions in a list will yield a consistent result w/out the use of atomic counters.

 Let's look at a transaction log for a few hypothetical products:
 <center> <img src="/Graphics/Inventory-Transaction-log-plain.png" /></center><br>

 Here we see there several products - (product ID's 1,2 3 and 5) each with several additions or removals (sales)  from the inventory.

 If we highlght just the acivity for product 1, we can see quickly where this goes - adding up the amounts of all the transactions tells use the current quanrtity on-hand of product #1.
-This is a very safe way to implement a tranction safe coiunting system.
-It also has the ability to allow us to creatre a rich system where we can add more color (metadata) to our inventory system (like the ID of who sold what, what store or region did gets credit for a sale, etc).
+This is a very safe way to implement a tranction safe counting system.
+It also has the ability to allow us to create a rich system where we can add more color (metadata) to our inventory system (like the ID of who sold what, what store or region did gets credit for a sale, etc).
 <center> <img src="/Graphics/Inventory-Transaction-log-highlighted.png"/></center><br>

 Of course this does require a lot more storage and a more interaction with the server.
-Another way to implement the same functionality is with transaction safe counters
+Another way to implement the same functionality is with transaction safe counters.

 #### Method 2: Counters
 TBS: Describe Realm Counters here...